-Tallahassee Museum's Triple Play: Nature, History and Adventure!
+Tallahassee Museum: Triple Fun with Nature, History and Adventure

 When I went to Tallahassee, I didn’t expect to find Florida wilderness so close to the city, but it’s here in a nearly natural state at the wonderfully intriguing Tallahassee Museum, a place where “North Florida's history, nature and wildlife intersect.”